dahliaOS/website/.github/pull_request_template.md

 - Please include a summary of the change and which issue is fixed
 - Please also include relevant motivation and context (Why is this change required?
 What problem does it solve?)
 - List any dependencies that are required for this change
-- If it fixes an open issue, please link to the issue here
+- If it fixes an open issue, plase link to the issue here

 Fixes #(issue)